anushnandyala/react-vite-github-pages-guide/index.md

 ---
 layout: default
 title: Deploy React + Vite App to GitHub Pages
-description: A step-by-step guide to deploy a React + Vite web application to GitHub Pages.
+description: A step-by-step guide to setup and deploy a React + Vite web application to GitHub Pages.
 ---

 # **Introduction**